For urgent consular assistance call

 Seek medical advice if you have a fever or diarrhoea.

+Due to the conflict several hospitals are out of service, especially in the Khartoum area.
 Medical facilities are basic in Khartoum and inadequate elsewhere.

-You'll need to pay cash before doctors and hospitals will treat you.
+You may need to pay cash before doctors and hospitals will treat you.

 If you become ill or injured, you'll need to be evacuated to a place with better facilities.
 Medical evacuation can be very expensive.